conda-incubator/conda-store/docusaurus-docs/community/contribute/local-setup-ui.md

 ### Run conda-store-ui locally (and the rest of the stack in Docker)

-Tip: Make sure are in the project root: `cd conda-store-ui`
+Tip: Make sure you are in the project root: `cd conda-store-ui`

 1. Activate the development environment: `conda activate cs-ui-dev-env`
 2. Set environment variables.
 Copy `.env.example` to `.env`.
 All default settings should work, but if you want to test against a different version of conda-store-server, you can specify it in the `.env` file by setting the `CONDA_STORE_SERVER_VERSION` variable to the desired version.